-The most famous cities in Canada cover a range of destination types that reflect the diversity of the country.
-They range from sophisticated urban adventures, like Toronto or Montreal, to more laid-back destinations, like Victoria, British Columbia.
-Whatever kind of vacation is your favorite, you'll find it in one of these cool Canadian cities.Continue to 2 of 11 below.
+The best-known cities in Canada cover a range of destination types that reflect the diversity of the inhabitants and range from sophisticated urban locales to more laid-back municipalities.
+As each city has its own unique personality, Canada offers something for every type of visitor to explore.Continue to 2 of 11 below.

 02 of 11

-Often mistaken as Canada's national capital, which is actually Ottawa, Toronto is probably Canada's best-known city, in large part because of the hubbub around the Toronto International Film Festival, the sky-high CN Tower, and major sports franchises like the Blue Jays, the Toronto Maple Leafs, and the Raptors.
+Toronto is likely Canada's best-known city due to the hubbub around the Toronto International Film Festival, the sky-high CN Tower, and major sports franchises like the Blue Jays, the Toronto Maple Leafs, and the Raptors.

-In addition to all the urban finery of a major city (museums, great shopping, and live theater), Toronto has ready access to miles and miles of Lake Ontario waterfront as well as three rivers that intersect the city and provide a respite by way of trails and parks.
+In addition to all the urban finery of a major city (museums, great shopping, and live theater), Toronto has ready access to miles of Lake Ontario waterfront and the three rivers that intersect the city provide a respite by way of trails and parks.

-Toronto is less than two hours from both the U.S. border and Niagara Falls and within... two or three hours of Ontario's cottage country and loads of provincial parks.Continue to 3 of 11 below.
+Toronto is less than two hours from the U.S. border by way of Niagara Falls.Continue to 3 of 11 below.

 03 of 11